rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 --set noProxy="127.0.0.1,localhost,10.0.0.0/8,172.16.0.0/12,192.168.0.0/16"
 ```

-### Private or Air Gap Registry
+### Private Registry

-You can point to a private registry for an "Air Gap" install.
+You can point to a private registry for the rancher image.

 #### Images